-I know that I don’t need to tell you how important it is to earn your customers’ trust, but the devil is in the details.
+I know that I don’t need to tell you how important it is to earn your customers’ trust, but it’s really important.
 Even the smallest mistakes can chip away at your credibility.
-That’s why it’s important to reinforce your brand’s image and value consistently, across all of your customer interactions
+That’s why it’s important to reinforce your brand’s image and value consistently, across all of your customer interactions.

 Transactional email design is one detail that is often overlooked.
 These emails perform specific tasks (order/shipping confirmation, order completion, new account onboarding, etc.), so it’s easy to put improvements on the back burner and stick with the default messages in WooCommerce.
 That’s because the default messages automatically solve the problem with no extra work.
 Sounds great, right?

 Unfortunately, it’s not that simple.
 Using this strategy means your customers will receive boring messages, which look like this: